zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.63/pushnotificationios.md

 getData();
 ```

-Gets the data object on the notification
+Gets the data object on the notif

 ---